-A carnival style parade will celebrate the Feast Day of the Abbey’s patron saint Germain on Wednesday 31 July with banners, articulated puppets, dancing and music.
+A carnival parade will celebrate the Feast Day of the Abbey’s patron saint Germain on Wednesday 31 July with banners, articulated puppets, dancing and music.

 Created and performed by locally based arts and community groups, and part-funded by Arts Council England, the day will reference the epic journey of the monk, Benedict, who founded the Abbey in 1069, from France to Selby.